ACM SIGCSE Top Ten Symposium Papers of All Time Award

-The SIGCSE Board is pleased to announce the creation of an ACM approved SIG award to commemorate the 50th SIGCSE Technical Symposium to be held in Minneapolis, MN February 27-March 2, 2019.
+The SIGCSE Board created an ACM approved SIG award to commemorate the 50th SIGCSE Technical Symposium held in Minneapolis, MN February 27-March 2, 2019.

 The ACM SIGCSE Top Ten Symposium Papers of All Time Award recognizes the outstanding papers published in the first 49 Proceedings of the Annual ACM Technical Symposium.